 The Center for Molecular and Genomic Imaging (CMGI) was established at UC Davis in 2002 to provide dedicated, state-of-the-art animal and biospecimen imaging technologies to investigators at UC Davis and other research institutions.
 Our imaging modalities include PET, SPECT, CT, MRI, optical (fluorescence and bioluminescence), high resolution CT specimen scanning and autoradiography.
 The CMGI has grown rapidly to become a core facility that serves a wide range of campus investigators in the biological sciences and has become integrated in many major centers, programs and institutes.
 Additionally, our high resolution CT specimen scanner may be particularly useful to investigators in the physical sciences.

 The CMGI, administered by the Department of Biomedical Engineering and the College of Engineering, is a 4,000 sq. ft. facility housed in the Genome and Biomedical Sciences Facility (GBSF).
 The facility includes 4 imaging suites, a prep room and staff offices, and a biomedical cyclotron and radiochemistry laboratory that allow on-site synthesis of PET radiotracers.
 An AAALAC-accredited, small-animal vivarium adjoins the facility.
-A satellite imaging suite is located at the California National Primate Research Center for PET/CT imaging studies in non-human primates.
+The CMGI partners with the Multimodal Imaging Core at the California National Primate Research Center for supporting imaging studies in non-human primates.